nrfconnect/sdk-nrf/samples/nrf_rpc/protocols_serialization/server/README.rst

 ========================================

 The client and server devices are connected using two UART peripherals.
-In the protocols serialization samples, one peripheral is used for shell and logging purposes, similarly to other applications and samples, while the other peripheral is used for sending OpenThread and Bluetooth LE remote procedure calls (RPCs).
+In the protocols serialization samples, one peripheral is used for shell and logging purposes, similarly to other applications and samples, while the other peripheral is used for sending OpenThread, Bluetooth LE and NFC remote procedure calls (RPCs).

 .. tabs::